Kortemme-Lab/show_my_designs/README.rst

 Customization
 =============
-Because every protein design pipeline is different, show_my_designs was written to be flexible.
+Because every protein design pipeline is different, ``show_my_designs`` was written to be flexible.
 Providing a new way to visualize specific models is trivial.
-You just need to write a script with the extension '*.sho' that takes the path of a model as its only argument.  show_my_designs will search for scripts with this extension in every directory starting with the directory containing the model in question and going down all the way to the root of the file system.
-Any scripts that are found are added to the menu you get by right-clicking on a point, using simple rules (first letter capitalized, '_'->' ') to convert the file name into a menu item name.
+You just need to write a script with the extension ``*.sho`` that takes the path of a model as its only argument.  ``show_my_designs`` will search for scripts with this extension in every directory starting with the directory containing the model in question and going down all the way to the root of the file system.
+Any scripts that are found are added to the menu you get by right-clicking on a point, using simple rules (the first letter is capitalized and underscores are converted to spaces) to convert the file name into a menu item name.

 Another common modification is to change what metrics are extracted for each model.
-By default, only the metrics that outputed by rosetta's loop modeling framework are extracted.
+By default, only the metrics that outputted by rosetta's loop modeling framework are extracted.
 The metrics include: the rosetta fullatom score, the RMSD to the native backbone, and the number of buried unsatisfied H-bonds.
-To add new metrics, you have to monkey-patch the show_my_designs module and call show_my_designs.main() from your own script.
+To add new metrics, you have to monkey-patch the ``show_my_designs`` module and call ``show_my_designs.main()`` from your own script.

 This is more clear with an example.
 Say your forward-folding simulation outputs an auxiliary file for each model containing all sorts of metrics relevant to your particular system.
-You can add support for these metrics by providing a new implementation of show_my_designs.parse_records_from_pdbs().
-This function takes a list of paths to PDB files that haven't been cached yet and returns a list containing {'metric_name': metric_value} dictionaries for each one.
+You can add support for these metrics by reimplementing ``show_my_designs.parse_records_from_pdbs()``.
+This function takes a list of paths to PDB files that haven't been cached yet and returns a list containing ``{'metric_name': metric_value}`` dictionaries for each one.
 The information in this list is cached so that it doesn't have to be regenerated unless necessary.

-If your custom metrics are encoded in the PDB file itself, you can reimplement show_my_designs.parse_record_from_pdb() instead.
-This function is called by show_my_designs.parse_records_from_pdbs() and with a list of the lines in a specific PDB file.
-It is expected to return the {'metric_name': metric_value} dictionary for that model.
+If your custom metrics are encoded in the PDB file itself, you can reimplement ``show_my_designs.parse_record_from_pdb()`` instead.
+This function is called by ``show_my_designs.parse_records_from_pdbs()`` and with a list of the lines in a specific PDB file.
+It is expected to return the ``{'metric_name': metric_value}`` dictionary for that model.

 Hotkeys
 =======